CraneLogic/Finance-Cockpit/README.md

 # Finance Cockpit

-A read-only operational dashboard for EzyCrane Pty Ltd that connects to the CraneLedger API to display real-time financial data, KPIs, bookings, and reports.
+A read-only operational dashboard for EzyCrane Pty Ltd that connects to CraneLedger and AI-CFO APIs to display real-time financial data, alerts, and recommendations.

 ## Overview